praj-bellakka/tp/docs/team/brendanlsz.md

 - Design and implementation: `Storage`
   - Added a UML sequence diagram demonstrating the process of saving the `FoodDatabase` data to text file.
+  - Added a UML sequence diagram demonstrating the process of preloading the `FoodDatabase` data from text file.
-  - Provided explanation on the implementation as well as considerations taken into account.
+  - Provided explanation on the implementation as well as design considerations taken into account.
 - Design and implementation: `FoodDatabase`
   - Added a UML class diagram to highlight the relationships between the `FoodDatabase` class and various components.